golanlevin/60-212/60-212_syllabus_fall2023.md

 # Freedom of Speech

 ### Freedom of Speech Committment
 This is an art course in an art school.
-This course may present content that potentially includes nudity, imagery, language, or dialogue that could offend some students.
+This course may present content that potentially includes imagery, language, or dialogue that could offend some students.
 In viewing and discussing works of art, I encourage the broadest possible tolerance consistent with United States law.

 Being in an art school, you should be prepared for the possibility of encountering content that challenges your moral, ethical, and aesthetic values.
 In the unlikely case that I present extremely graphic content I will warn the class in advance, but if you have a history of PTSD please let me know privately if there are types of content that are known to act as trauma triggers for you.
 If you intend to present material that you know some people may find disturbing, please provide a content warning beforehand.